cliffhall/react-chat-client/README.md

   * When you receive a message from another user, it automatically selects them as a recipient and shows their thread

-You can [read a tutorial](https://itnext.io/building-a-react-based-chat-client-with-redux-816b47cb8c74) about how it was built with just React and ReactDOM and then refactored to use Redux.
+You can [read a tutorial](https://itnext.io/building-a-react-based-chat-client-with-redux-816b47cb8c74) about how it was built with only React and then refactored to use Redux.

 ## Two users chatting
 ![Two users chatting](img/one-on-one-chat-with-message-history.png "Two users chatting")